IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 ### Ambient Mode

-In Ambient Mode, the SoundBytes Custom will continuously play the sound files in random order.
+In Ambient Mode, the SoundBytes Custom will continuously play the sound files in random order, looping forever.
+By default, the volume is muted so no sound actually plays out the speaker.
 When triggered by any input (all four trigger inputs behave the same in Ambient Mode) the volume will be unmuted with a brief fade in, allowing the sound to play through the speaker.
 After the trigger goes away, the volume will be muted with a brief fade out.